 Twitter enables you to find and engage with prospects at every stage of the sales cycle, and can even help you intervene if a current customer is having a hard time.

 Now, isn’t that better than taking a shot in the dark on a cold call?

 Facebook: A Friendlier Way to Nurture Leads

 Potential buyers don’t become customers overnight.
 In fact, according to MarketingSherpa, 79 percent of marketing leads never convert into sales due to lack of lead nurturing.
 Conversely, leads that are effectively nurtured make 47 percent larger purchases than non-nurtured leads, according to The Annuitas Group.

 Relationships are critical in today’s sales cycles, and the only way to build those relationships is by communicating with buyers throughout every stage.
 Phone calls and email have been the two biggest lead nurturing mainstays among sales reps, but Facebook presents a unique opportunity for salespeople to connect with prospects and maintain relationships over time.

 While Facebook started as a way for college kids and, eventually, friends and family to keep in touch, it has evolved to become an important source of news and information for the majority of adults.
-Nearly 80 percent of people consume some news when checking Facebook, including a small percentage who consider Facebook their primary news source.
+One-third of Americans regularly get their news from Facebook.
 In other words, it’s no longer taboo to share information (provided it’s relevant and useful) with your Facebook friends.